min2ha/ukwa-site/content/target/58766/index.en.md

   "start_date": "2017-11-14T09:00:00Z"
 }

-# Scottish Regional Association of the Handbell Ringers of Great Britain

 Site of an association dedicated to promoting the making of music with handbells, handchimes and belleplates throughout Scotland.